makerdao/mips/MIP79/MIP79.md

 ## Component Summary

 **MIP79c1: Definitions**
 MIP79c1 defines key terms.

 **MIP79c2: MKR Vesting Calculation**
 Defines how MKR Vesting for Recognized Delegates is calculated.

 **MIP79c3: MKR Distribution Process**
 Describe how MKR Vesting for Recognized Delegates is handled at the execution level.

 **MIP79c4: Retrospective MKR Vesting**
 Describes how MKR will be vested based on retrospective DAI compensation for Recognized Delegates active before this MIP was ratified.

 ## Motivation

 While compensation for Recognized Delegates is primarily in DAI, which is beneficial due to its stability compared to the Dollar, MKR vesting is a valuable tool for allowing Recognized Delegates to establish intertwined incentives with the MKR holders delegating to them.
 These aligned incentives have not been present for Recognized Delegates; this MIP seeks to change that.

-By linking MKR vesting to DAI compensation received by Recognized Delegates (defined in [MIP78: Recognized Delegate DAI Compensation](https://forum.makerdao.com/t/mipyy-recognized-delegate-dai-compensation/16906)) we can indirectly tie the amount of MKR vested to both the amount of MKR received as well as the performance of Recognized Delegates.
+By linking MKR vesting to DAI compensation received by Recognized Delegates (defined in [MIPyy: Recognized Delegate DAI Compensation](https://forum.makerdao.com/t/mipyy-recognized-delegate-dai-compensation/16906)) we can indirectly tie the amount of MKR vested to both the amount of MKR received as well as the performance of Recognized Delegates.

 By using DssVest to stream MKR over twelve months, we can encourage long-term thinking from Recognized Delegates to maximize the value of the MKR they will receive when the stream completes.
 In addition, this will align them more fully with the MKR holders delegating to them.